Retirement Retirement Planning

 In fact, it’s a growing problem — in the two decades before 2019, household debt for seniors over age 70 exploded by 543%, according to Federal Reserve Bank of New York data.
 It may be common to retire with debt, but you should still make every effort to become debt-free before you quit working.

-If you’re not ready: Consider working part-time or taking a remote job in your line of work.
-This will help you transition slowly into retirement while still providing income to put toward your debt.
-Use a debt repayment strategy like the debt avalanche method, or use tools such as balance transfer cards, debt consolidation loans, and refinancing to get out of debt faster.
+If you’re not ready: Consider working part-time or taking a remote job in your line of work so you can still provide income to put toward your debt.
+Use a debt repayment strategy like the debt avalanche method, or use tools such as balance transfer cards, debt consolidation loans, and refinancing.

 Your nest egg is stocked